drublic/Templates/README.md

       title: 'This was fun!'
     });

-This reneders in HTML as:
+This renders in HTML as:

     <div x-template-id="foobar__08a2341b"><h1>This was fun!</h1></div>